tmprk/right-click-set-wallpaper-macOS/README.md

 2. Double click the workflow, and it will install automatically
 3. Right-click on any image in Finder and navigate to "Quick Actions" -> "SetWallpaper"

+## Features

+- will not overwrite your input image, instead, it creates a copy

 ## Debug

 If it's not working, check System Preferences -> Extensions -> Finder and check to see it is enabled.
 Worst case, you can open it in automator and tweak to your liking.